MicrosoftDocs/azure-docs/articles/container-instances/container-state.md

 ## Containers

-This is the state of a single container in a container group.
+This value is the state of a single container in a container group.
 In the Azure portal, container state is shown on the Containers blade.

 :::image type="content" source="./media/container-state/container-state.png" alt-text="The Containers blade in the Azure portal is shown.
 A table is shown, and 'Running' under the 'State' column is highlighted. ":::

 - **Running**: The container is running.

 - **Waiting**: The container is waiting to run.
-This indicates either init containers are still running, or the container is backing off due to a crash loop.
+This state indicates either init containers are still running, or the container is backing off due to a crash loop.

 - **Terminated**: The container has terminated, accompanied with an exit code value.

 ## Provisioning

-This is the state of the last operation performed on a container group.
-Generally, this is a PUT(create) operation, but it can also be a POST(start/stop) or DELETE (delete).
+This value is the state of the last operation performed on a container group.
+Generally, this operation is a PUT(create), but it can also be a POST(start/stop) or DELETE (delete).

 - **Pending**: The container group is waiting for infrastructure setup, such as a node assignment, virtual network provisioning, or anything else needed prior to pulling the user image.

 - **Creating**: The infrastructure setup has finished.
-The container group is now getting brought up and receiving the resources it needs (mounting azure file volumes, getting ingress IP address, etc.).
+The container group is now getting brought up and receiving the resources it needs (mounting Azure file volumes, getting ingress IP address, etc.).

 - **Succeeded**: The container group has succeeded in getting its containers into the running state and has received all resources it needs.
 If the latest operation was to stop the container group, this indicates the operation completed successfully.